UCF-ML-Research/SSL-Cleanse/README.md

 # SSL-Cleanse [[Paper](https://arxiv.org/pdf/2303.09079.pdf)]

-This repository contains code for our paper "[SSL-Cleanse: Trojan Detection and Mitigation in Self-Supervised Learning](https://arxiv.org/pdf/2303.09079.pdf)".
+This repository contains code for our ECCV 2024 paper "[SSL-Cleanse: Trojan Detection and Mitigation in Self-Supervised Learning](https://arxiv.org/pdf/2303.09079.pdf)".
 In this paper, we propose SSL-Cleanse to detect and mitigate backdoor attacks in SSL encoders.
 In particular, we propose a SWK clustering to cluster the unlabeled data and then use such clustered data to conduct SSL-Cleanse.